Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 ## How to Use

 To add custom C# resources:
 1. Create a C# class in a new file that extends `Godot.Resource`.
-This class' name must be the same as the name of the file that stores this class.
+This class's name must be the same as the name of the file that stores this class.
 2. Rebuild the solution
 3. Open the "CRR" tab and press the **Refresh** button to update the registered custom resources

 To add a custom C# node:
 1. Create a C# class in a new file that implements `ICustomNode`.
-This class' name must be the same as the name of the file that stores this class.
+This class's name must be the same as the name of the file that stores this class.
 2. Rebuild the solution
 3. Open the "CRR" tab and press the **Refresh** button to update the registered custom resources